-In reality, asylum seekers have a very limited access to the labour market, due to a number of constraints.
-Prior to being able to work, the applicant must have sought and obtained a temporary work permit.
-To obtain this work permit, the asylum seeker has to provide a proof of a job offer or an employment contract.
+European Migration Network, The Organisation of Reception Facilities for Asylum Seekers in different Member States, Synthesis report, 7 February2014.
+Article D 742.2 of Consola employment contract.
 The duration of the work permit cannot exceed the duration of the residence permit associated with the asylum claim (3 months).
 It may possibly be renewed.
 The competent unit for these matters is the Regional Direction for companies, competition, consumption, work and employment (DIRECCTE - Ministry of Labour).
 In any case, the employment situation is constraining this right.
 In accordance with Article R. 341-4 of the Labour Code, the Prefect may take into account, to grant or deny a work permit, some elements of assessment such as "the current and future employment situation in the profession required by the foreign worker and the geographical area where he or she intends to exercise this profession".
 In France in early 2013, 30 fields of work were experiencing recruitment difficulties which justified allowing third country nationals to work in these without imposing restrictions.
-These professions which are listed by region - only six professions are common to the whole country.151
+These professions are listed by region - only six professions are common to the whole country.297